TomasPereira-Dev/frontendMentor-Challenge17/README.md

 This project is part of Frontend Mentor's catalogue of project ideas.

-The goal was to (based only on a few images) do a complete E-commerce page with a fully responsive design.
+The original goal was to (based only on a few images) do a complete E-commerce page with a fully responsive design.

+On top of that, I added a payment prossesor for debit/credit card transactions, so it works like a real E-commerce.

 ## Run It Locally
 >[!NOTE]